rust-lang/rust/src/doc/nomicon/transmutes.md

   it may produce a surprising type to satisfy inference.
 * Making a primitive with an invalid value is UB
 * Transmuting between non-repr(C) types is UB
+    * However, a transmute to a type and back is defined for all T and U, as long as there are no undefined representations for U.
+    * This is useful for transmuting to a `[u8; std::mem::size_of<T>]`, and back
 * Transmuting an & to &mut is UB
     * Transmuting an & to &mut is *always* UB
     * No you can't do it